kasramojallal1/FedMod/README.md

    In the `main.py` file, you can specify which dataset to use by setting the corresponding dataset flag to `True`.
 Ensure only the dataset you want to run is set to `True`.

 3. **Modify parameters**:
-   Parameters for running the code, such as training settings or model configurations, can be adjusted in the `config.py` file.
-Open `config.py` and modify the parameters as needed before running the code.
+   Parameters for running the code, such as learning rate or model settings, can be adjusted for each individual dataset in the `main.py` file.

+### Running Different Approaches

+By default, only the FedMod approach will be executed when the program is initiated.
+If you want to run additional approaches, such as Homomorphic Encryption (HE), Functional Encryption (FE), Differential Privacy (DP), FedV, or Centralized, you will need to modify the `main.py` file.

+1. **Uncomment the desired approaches**:
+   In the `main.py` file, locate the list called `all_results`.
+The code sections corresponding to the approaches you want to run (e.g., HE, FE, DP, FedV, Centralized) should be uncommented.

+2. **Update the `name_list`**:
+   Similarly, in the list called `name_list`, add the names of the approaches you want to run.

+### Important Notes

+- Some parameters, such as the learning rate, batch size, and number of epochs, can be specified individually for each dataset directly within the `main.py` file.
+Be sure to configure these parameters based on your dataset before running the code.